With just 5 days in New Zealand, we decided to spend our time in North Island and Auckland was our main travel hub. We only had one day in Auckland!

 At the end of the Silo Park is an area called Heritage Landing.
 There are over 300 classic yachts and boats floating in the water.
 All are in the restoration process with the partnership from Waterfront Auckland and Classic Yacht Association of New Zealand.

-We were pleasantly surprised at the food diversity options in Auckland.
-If you want Chinese, Japanese, burgers, tapas, Mexican, pizza, or other items, they are here in Auckland.
-Japanese food is one of our favorite cuisines, and were thankful to see the fresh sashimi and sushi options everywhere.
+Food is expensive in New Zealand, yet there are cheap eats and plenty of food diversity options in Auckland.
+We were surprised at the number of Chinese, Japanese, burgers, tapas, Mexican, pizza, or cuisines available here.
+Japanese food is one of our favorite cuisines and we were thankful to see the fresh sashimi and sushi options everywhere.

 To prepare for the trip, we took the free New Zealand online driving test a few times and reviewed the rules.